wazuh/wazuh-documentation/source/installation-guide/kibana/index.rst

 Next steps
 ----------

-Once the Wazuh - Elastic Stack environment is ready, it's necessary to install a Wazuh agent in every server, endpoint, etc. to be monitored.
-The Wazuh installation guide is available in most operating systems and it can be found :ref:`here<installation_agents>`.
+Once the Wazuh - Elastic Stack environment is ready, you may install a Wazuh agent in every endpoint to be monitored.
+The Wazuh installation guide is available for most operating systems and it can be found :ref:`here<installation_agents>`.